School Reading Plan

 Section B

-Document how Word Recognition assessment and instruction for PreK-5ᵗʰ grade students are further
+Document how Word Recognition assessment and instruction for PreK-5ᵗʰ grade students are further aligned to the science of reading, structured literacy and foundational literacy skills.

 Word recognition is a critical skill for students, focusing on helping students decode and recognize words automatically.
 PreK-5-word recognition instruction includes activities that develop the ability to hear, identify, and manipulate phonemes (the smallest units of sound).
 This is Phonemic Awareness, and this skill is foundational to learning how to decode words.